HEALTH INSURANCE OPEN

 Read and Understand the Materials

 There are many different types of major medical plans typically offered by employers.
-For help understanding the fundamental differences between preferred provider organizations (PPO), health maintenance organizations (HMO), point of service plans (POS) or indemnity plans, go to the NAIC insurance education Web site, www.InsureUonline.org and click on the life situation that most closely matches your own.
+For help understanding the fundamental differences between preferred provider organizations (PPO), health maintenance organizations (HMO), point of service plans (POS) or indemnity plans, go to www.InsureUonline.org and click on the life situation that most closely matches your own.
 The health section includes basic information about each type of program.